gagandeepahuja09/go-practice/chat-application/Chapters/Chapter3-3WaysToImplementProfilePicture.md

 * we'll read it using ioutil.ReadAll()
 * filename will be that of the userId along with extension taken from the header filename.

+Serving the Images
+* To make them accessible to the browser.
+* We do this using http's built-in file server ==> http.FileServer.
+* The file listing will be accessible on this route.
+If image, it will be displayed, else will be available for download.